shreyavala/nlp_portfolio/README.md

 ### Project 4: Ngrams Model
 This project constructs bigram and unigram dictionaries for 3 different languages, English, Italian, and French.
 Then, we calcuate probabilities for each language and compare against true labels with a test dataset.
 The purpose of this project is to gain experience creating ngrams from text, build a language model from ngrams, and reflect on the utility of ngram language models.

-*Here is the folder, [Portfolio 4](Portfolio4) containing the code, the data used, a narrative, and a readme with execution instruction and description*

 *[Narrative](Portfolio4/portfolio4_cs4395.001_narrative.pdf)*